 We look to build pupils digital literacy to not only create and navigate digital technologies confidently and effectively but to become responsible and safe digital users, aware of the potential risks and the importance of protecting online identity and privacy.

-Pupils develop skills and understanding of a wide range of information technologies and software, creating mobile applications, working with graphics, programing devices both visually and textually.
+Pupils develop skills and understanding of a wide range of information technologies and software, creating mobile applications, working with graphics, programming devices both visually and textually.
 Competency with key software in the workplace is also established, processing and presenting information to support both academic and vocational progression.

-Girls also have the opportunity at KS4 to study Creative iMedia.
+Studentds also have the opportunity at KS4 to study Creative iMedia.
 Cambridge Nationals in Creative iMedia are media sector-focused, including film, television, web development, gaming and animation, and have IT at their heart.

 The qualification is made up of two Compulsory units and Two optional units.
 It’s graded Distinction* (A*) - Pass (C ).